wAdlEun2ty/secureX/README.md

 ## Project Status

+> [!CAUTION]
+> **Under Construction** — This project is still in the very early stages.
+Most code is not yet implemented, and the current structure serves as a foundation.

-- The library structure is mostly in place.
+- Only the basic project structure is set up.
-- Documentation and examples are partially completed.
+- Documentation and examples are minimal or placeholders.
-- Some modules may not function correctly yet.
+- Modules and utilities are mostly **not functional** yet.
-- The project requires improvements, testing, and refactoring.
+- Significant development, testing, and refactoring are required.

 ## Installation

+> Not fully functional yet; installation is for testing structure only.

 ```bash
 npm install @wadleun2ty/securex